 The library is valuable with its 16.000 bands, which is based on the private library of Baron of Altorja Gábor Apor, of Marquis Hubert Pallavicini, of prime minister dr. Miklós Kállay, of dr. Kristóf Kállay, of András Kállay, and of hunter and writer, Ferenc Ilosvay.
 Less than half of the books are in Hungarian language, the others are in Italian, German, English, French and Latin.
 The library has several first editions, numbered copies, ex librises, dedications by the authors, and also has numerous manuscripts and offprints.

 The Kállay Collection became a museum with several subcollections during the past 27 years with the help of more and more benefactors, who were continuously giving valuable gifts to us.
 It officially became a museum on 9 November 2007.
-It was renewed in 2020, and it invites visitors and museum friends with new, spectecular exhibitions in the Kállay House (15 Bessenyei Square, Nyíregyháza).
+It was renewed in 2020, and it receives visitors and museum friends with new, spectecular exhibitions in the Kállay House (15 Bessenyei Square, Nyíregyháza).